 Key Concepts of Blockchain

-In this chapter, we will explore how blockchain technology, originally developed and can be applied in various fields.
-While we will primarily use examples related to financial transaction processing, it’s important to understand that blockchain's potential is not limited to this area.
-This technology offers a flexible framework for implementing decentralized solutions to securely store, share, and protect data across multiple domains.
+This chapter will explore how blockchain technology can be applied in various fields.
+While we will primarily use examples related to financial transaction processing, it's essential to understand that blockchain's potential is not limited to this area.
+This technology offers a flexible framework for implementing decentralised solutions to securely store, share, and protect data across multiple domains.

 At its core, blockchain is a new type of data structure that merges cryptography with distributed computing.
-The basics of technology comes from Satoshi Nakamoto, who combined these elements to create a system where a network of computers work together to maintain a shared, secure database.
+Satoshi Nakamoto developed this technology by combining these elements to create a system where a network of computers works together to maintain a shared, secure database.
 In essence, blockchain technology can be described as a secure, distributed database.

-Blockchain technology demonstrates that when it is used, people anywhere in the world can trust each other and conduct business directly within large networks without the need for a central authority to manage everything.
-This trust isn’t based on big institutions but on technology—protocols, cryptography, and computer code.
-This shift makes it much easier for people and organizations to work together, opening up new possibilities for global collaboration without relying on traditional central institutions.
+Blockchain technology demonstrates that people anywhere in the world can trust each other and conduct business directly within large networks without needing a central authority to manage everything.
+This trust isn't based on big institutions but on technology—protocols, cryptography, and computer code.
+This shift makes it much easier for people and organisations to work together, opening up new possibilities for global collaboration without relying on traditional central institutions.

 What is blockchain in simple terms?